-- A. A planting screen shall be required in Town Development (TD), Industrial (I), and Commercial (C) Districts, wherever any parking lot, trash collection, outdoor storage, storage building, service area, service building, or pole type structure is located on property adjacent to any residential district. - B. A planting screen or fences shall be required wherever open spaces fronting all season roads if blowing and drifting snow creates a hazard to motorists and increased maintenance costs to the Road Commission.
+- A. A planting screen or fence shall be required in Town Development (TD), and Industrial (I) Districts, wherever any parking lot, trash collection, outdoor storage, storage building, service area, service building, or pole type structure is located on property adjacent to any residential district. - B. A planting screen shall be required along open spaces that fronts an all season road if the blowing and drifting of snow creates a hazard to motorists and increases maintenance costs to the Road Commission.

-Section 412 Planting Screen Specifications
+Section 411 Planting Screen Specifications

-A. All planting screens required by this Ordinance shall consist of plants listed below and be maintained in a healthy condition and so pruned as to provide maximum opacity from the ground to a height of 12 feet.
+A. All planting screens required by this Ordinance shall consist of plants listed below and be maintained in a living condition and so pruned as to provide maximum opacity from the ground to a height of 12 feet.

 Plant Minimum Height Distance Apart

 Pine 6' 5'

 Spruce 6' 5'

 Arbor Vitae 5' 5'

 Pfitzer (upright) 5' 4'

 Lilac 6' 4'

 Service berry 6' 5'

-Maple 8' 8'
+- B. Substitution of other plant material shall be permitted only upon certification to the Zoning Administrator that the proposed plant can be expected to thrive and provide equivalent screening and will not create a nuisance or hazard. - C. In locations where plantings are subject to MDOT specifications, those specifications will apply.

-- B. Substitution of other plant material shall be permitted only upon certification to the Zoning Administrator that the proposed plant can be expected to thrive and provide equivalent screening and will not create a nuisance or hazard. - C. In locations where plantings are subject to MDOT specifications, those specifications will apply. - D. Where soil or other natural conditions make survival of the planting screen doubtful, an approved fence or wall of at least six feet in height may be substituted. - E. All screens required by this Ordinance shall be installed prior to occupancy or commencement of use.
+- D. Where soil or other natural conditions make survival of the planting screen doubtful, an approved fence or wall of at least six feet in height may be substituted. - E. All screens required by this Ordinance shall be installed prior to occupancy or commencement of use.
 Seasonal delay will be granted by the Zoning Administrator.
 The Zoning Administrator may revoke any Zoning Compliance permit after 30 days written notice to the occupant and the owner of record whenever the conditions of this Ordinance are not met.

-Section 413 Parking Lot Landscaping
+Section 412 Parking Lot Landscaping

-- A. Where off-street parking for 50 or more vehicles is required, there shall be a landscaped area within the perimeter of the parking area. - B. Landscaped open space required by this Section shall be kept continuously planted with living vegetation.
-The required landscaped open space need not be contiguous, but there shall be at least one tree in each separate area. - C. The following varieties of trees are prohibited in meeting the requirements of this Ordinance: poplars, willows, American elm, seed-bearing locusts, and box elders. - D. All plant materials shall be kept pruned to maximize visibility through them so not to create a hazard to drivers or pedestrians.
+- A. Where off-street parking for 50 or more vehicles is required, there shall be a landscaped area within the perimeter of the parking area for every 18 square feet of parking space. - B. Landscaped open space required by this Section shall be kept continuously planted with living vegetation.
+The required landscaped open space need not be contiguous, but there shall be at least one tree in each separate area. - C. Required trees shall be at least 12 feet high when planted, shall be maintained in a healthy condition. - D. The following varieties of trees are prohibited in meeting the requirements of this Ordinance: poplars, willows, American elm, seed-bearing locusts, and box elders. - E. All plant materials shall be kept pruned to maximize visibility through them so not to create a hazard to drivers or pedestrians.

-Section 414 Fence Regulations
+Section 413 Fence Regulations